splunk/public-o11y-docs/data-visualization/charts/chart-analytics-reference.rst

 - :strong:`Forecast` (duration, applies only to :strong:`Double EWMA`)

-  How far into the future to forecast (for example 1h, 4m, etc.).
+  How far into the future to forecast (for example 1h, 4m, and so on).
 Calculated by adding an appropriate multiple of the trend term to the level term.
 The default value (0) smooths the series.

   For example, if the forecast parameter is set to 10m, the output time series estimates the value of the input time series 10 minutes from now.
 This can be used to predict when a resource is likely to be exhausted, or as a way of getting alerts earlier.
 Forecasting also eliminates some false alarms in the scenario where the values are problematic but the trend is benign (decreasing back to healthy).